Drug & Alcohol Rehab and Detox

-Our program covers the following drugs and substances among many others: Fentanyl, Percocet, Oxycodone, Dilaudid, Alcohol, Marijuana, Heroin, Cocaine/Crack, Amphetamines and Meth, Prescription medication misuse, Suboxone, Valium, Lorazepam, Clonazepam and other sleeping/mood altering medications, Hallucinogens, Volatile substances.
+Our program covers the following drugs and substances among many others: Fentanyl, Percocet, Oxycodone, Dilaudid, Alcohol, Marijuana when used with other drugs, Heroin, Cocaine/Crack, Amphetamines and Meth, Prescription medication misuse, Suboxone, Valium, Lorazepam, Clonazepam and other sleeping/mood altering medications misused in high doses, Hallucinogens and Volatile substances.

 Call us if you think you are abusing any of the above or other chemicals…

 Fentanyl is a synthetic narcotic drug, an opioid pain reliever that is 50 to 100 times stronger than morphine.
 It is medically indicated for the relief of severe pain.
 Like all opioids, fentanyl works by blocking pain receptors in the brain, while simultaneously increasing production of chemicals that make us feel better, such as dopamine and endorphins.
 Unfortunately, it has been an increasingly common cause of opioid and narcotic addiction, and this problem continues to escalate exponentially.
 It takes only a tiny amount of fentanyl for users to accidentally overdose, which is why over the past five year period, deaths from fentanyl alone have nearly doubled.
 Fentanyl is most commonly prescribed as a patch, which is usually smoked by the abuser.
 Street names include China girl, China White, TNT and crush.